eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/03_contractdefinitions.md

 }
 ```
 `accessPolicyId` and `contractPolicyId` are the identifiers of the [policies](02_policies.md) used in the contract
 definition.
-On creation, the EDC does not automatically check if a policy with the corresponding `@id` exists - the call
+On creation, the Connector does not automatically check if a policy with the corresponding `@id` exists - the call
 sequence will fail later when the Data Consumer attempts to find the offer in the [catalog-request](04_catalog.md).

 ## assetsSelector

-The `assetsSelector` is a EDC-Criterion.
+The `assetsSelector` is a Connector-Criterion.
 This class specifies filters over a set of objects, Assets in this case.
 The
 concept is functionally similar to the `odrl:Constraint` in a [Policy](02_policies.md) but syntactically different.
 - `operandLeft` is a property in the Entity (`edc:Asset` in this case) that is assigned a value.
 If the property is nested,
   traversion can be achieved by chaining the properties like `"'https://w3id.org/edc/v0.0.1/ns/nested'.'https://w3id.org/edc/v0.0.1/ns/key'"`